NiffyArikemi22/Lita-Capstone-Sales-Performance-Analysis-for-a-Retail-Store/README.md

 ### Tool Used
 * Excel Function: Used for data cleaning (removing duplicates) and summarizing the data using pivot tables
-* SQL: Performed data analysis and created views for generationg insoghts
+* SQL: Performed data analysis and created views for generating insights
 * PowerBI: Used to visualize the finding through interactive dashboards.